Maven

 mvn clean deploy -P release

 This process is completely independent from your workflow with your SCM system.
-If you want to ensure that a specific version in the Central Repository corresponds to a specific revisions in your SCM system, which is a good practice, you can either perform the commits manually in a flow similar to
+If you want to ensure that a specific version in the Central Repository corresponds to a specific revision in your SCM system, which is a good practice, you can either perform the commits manually in a flow similar to:

-or you can automate it with a script of your choice including a configuration running on a CI server or you can use the Maven release plugin, documented in the following.
+You can automate it with a script including configuration running on a CI server, or you can use the Maven release plugin as documented below.

 Performing a Release Deployment with the Maven Release Plugin⚓︎

-The Maven Release Plugin can be used to automate the changes to the Maven POM files, sanity checks, the SCM operations required and the actual deployment execution.
+The Maven Release Plugin can be used to automate the changes to the Maven POM files, sanity checks, required SCM operations, and the actual deployment execution.

-The configuration for the Maven release plugin should include disabling the release profile that is part of the Maven Super POM, since we are using our own profile, and specify the deploy goal together with the activation of our release profile
+release profile that is part of the Maven Super POM and specify the deploy goal together with

 <plugin>